licensee/licensee/README.md

 When no license file is found, Licensee will also look to Readmes for references to a license, a common shorthand convention.
 To disable this behavior, simply set `Licensee::STRICT = true`.

+## Updating the licenses

+License data is pulled from `choosealicense.com`.
+To update the license data, simple run `bower update`.

 ## Roadmap

 See [proposed enhancements](https://github.com/benbalter/licensee/labels/enhancement).